 Running back Kevon Rivera’s 8-yard run capped a 43-yard drive with 50 seconds left to put the Hawks ahead, 28-24.
-A pass on the 2-point conversion to Ashton Drayton was successful.
-Rivera finished with 77 yards rushing, most coming in the second half.
+A pass on the 2-point conversion was successful.

-Hanahan’s defense denied the Wolves on four downs near midfield to secure the victory, which would have marked a successful return to Timberland for Craig, who won two state championships and almost 200 games with the Wolves before taking over Hanahan prior to the 2020 season.
+Hanahan’s defense denied the Wolves on four downs near midfield to secure the victory, which would have marked a successful return to Timberland for Craig.
+He won two state championships and almost 200 games with the Wolves before taking over Hanahan prior to the 2020 season.

 Instead, it goes down as win No. 1 for Blanchard in the 2022 campaign and the first for the Hawks here since 2002.
 It also snapped a four-game skid in the series, now led by Timberland, 18-8.